johnnythethird/E-Buy-Website/frontend/README.md

 # Frontend
-# 14th Build
+# 15th Build

-We have now added a sidebar to the application that will pop out from the left of the screen.\
+We have now created the admin dashboard for admin users.
+We've also added protective routes that will protect the routes if the user is signed in.
-We've also added a search bar the top of the screen.\
-The search function works and the user can filter out data based on restrictions.